CammiePone/Planning-Docs/Devotion.md

     - Lobs a projectile that mines large chunks of materials as strong as, or weaker than, stone.
   - [ ] Aura Stream (Intricate)
     - Fires a sustained, piercing beam of pure aura that damages entities.
+  - [ ] Healing Orb (Intricate)
+    - Fires an orb that, upon making contact with an entity, latches on and heals them for 1 hp every 0.5 seconds for 5 seconds.
   - [ ] Bouncing Charge (Complex)
-    - Fires a bouncing projectile that targets nearby entities.
+    - Fires a projectile that bounces off blocks and entities, and targets other nearby entities.
   - [ ] Master Spark (Complex)
-    - Haha very powerful beam attack go BRRRRRRRR.
+    - Haha very powerful rainbow beam go BRRRRRRRR.
 - [ ] Conjuration Spells
   - [ ] Arcane Hand (Simple)
     - Summons a magical hand that attacks anything nearby indiscriminently.
   - [ ] Spring Totem (Simple)
-    - Creates a totem that will bonemeal nearby plants.
+    - Creates a totem that will bonemeal nearby plants and heal entities for 1 hp/second.
   - [ ] Black Tentacles (Intricate)
     - Summons a ring of tentacles that will attack anything that gets too close.
   - [ ] Summon Shade (Intricate)